 (b) Aiguillettes are to be worn by the following R.M.
-Officers :-
+Officers:-

-- (i) Aides-de-Camp to the Queen-as prescribed for Naval Officers so appointed. - (ii) Aides-de-Camp to General Officers, R.M.-as prescribed for Naval Officers appointed as Flag Lieutenants. - (iii) R.M.
+- (i) Aides-de-Camp to the Queen and Equeuries and Extra Equeuries to the Queen or to Members of the Royal Family. - (ii) Aides-de-Camp to General Officers, R.M.-as prescribed for Naval Officers appointed as Flag Lieutenants. - (iii) R.M.
 Officers appointed as Flag Lieutenants-as for Naval Officers so appointed.